607011/lolQt/README.md

 Copyright (C) 2014 Oliver Lau, Heise Zeitschriften Verlag

-*lolQt* comes with ABSOLUTELY NO WARRANTY.
-This is free software, and you are welcome to redistribute it under certain conditions.
+**lolQt** comes with ABSOLUTELY NO WARRANTY.
+It's free software, and you are welcome to redistribute it under certain conditions.
 See LICENSE for details.